 Please arrive promptly at class start and end times.
 Please drop off your child promptly at the scheduled time and avoid entering the preschool prior to start time as teachers use this time to set-up the classroom.
 Late pickups hinder the teacher's cleanup and preparation duties for the next class and can be stressful for children when they are the last ones to be picked up.
 If you must be late, please call the school and let us know.
 We can then relay the message to your child.

 Field Trips Policy

 Parents are required to sign a permission slip in order for a child to participate in a field trip.
 Field trips are determined and scheduled by the teacher.
-These field trips are either bussed field trips organized the preschool or parent transported.
+These field trips are either bussed field trips organized by the preschool or parent transported.
 Volunteers are also required for field trips.

 Outdoor Play Policy

 Outdoor space is a large grassed area behind the building and is used for wide games (year round weather permitting).
 School policy for outdoor activities is minus 5 degrees Celsius and above with no wind chill.
 Outdoor activities include group games, bubbles, sidewalk chalk, neighborhood walks, playground visits and nature walks.

 The staff should be told about all medical concerns and allergies.

 A completed enrollment form and health form are to be collected before your child starts preschool.
 If there are any changes during the year, please let us know so we can update the information.
 These forms will be updated and signed by parents in January/February.